SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 handle network base encryption or combine it with other methods.

 ### [Tang](https://github.com/latchset/tang)
-is a small webserver with the JOSE library, which is able respond to Clevis prepared encryption.
-Chain and save it as a key, answer it with a signing request, Tang relies on the JSON Object Signing and Encryption (JOSE) standards.
+tang itself is a small webserver with the JOSE library.
+The tang protocol relies on the JSON Object Signing and Encryption (JOSE) standards.
+In tang protocol is every message a valid JOSE object.

 ### [Build a encrypted base image](https://docs.osism.tech/configuration/environments/infrastructure/nbde.html#build-an-encrypted-image)
 As a first step, we build an image with a preconfigured LUKS encryption